 Target Shooting is a sport that requires concentration, patience and focus, and taking part in shooting can help Secondary School pupils gain these skills for life.
 This is also a sport where a typically "non-sporty" student can become a New Zealand representative - something of which both they and their school can be justifiably proud.

-Approximately 900 school pupils take part in this competition every year, gaining valuable practical knowledge of firearms safety and handling, and experiencing the thrill of target shooting as a sport.
-The closing date for entries is July 31st, TSNZ then provide labelled targets which must be shot and scores returned by 31st August.
+Over 1,000 school pupils take part in this competition every year, gaining valuable practical knowledge of firearms safety and handling, and experiencing the thrill of target shooting as a sport.
+Click on the RED TAB above-right for entry form and conditions - TSNZ then provide labelled targets which are shot at your own range and scores returned by 31st August.

 The TSNZ Challenge Secondary School competition provides many of our next generation of target shooters.

 This match was contested for the first time in 2002.
 Such was its success that it is now an annual event competed alternately in the South Island at Blenheim or Christchurch and in the North Island at Wellington or Palmerston North.
 It is held generally in the first or middle weekend of the school holidays at the end of Term 3 and is be a full weekend event.
 All Secondary schools are entitled to send one team of three, usually chosen from their 3 top shooters in the TSNZ Challenge Postal Match.